webcomponents/polyfills/packages/shadycss/README.md

   import * as shadyCss from '@webcomponents/shadycss';
   ```

-1. First, call `shadyCss.prepareTemplate(template, name)` on a
+2. First, call `shadyCss.prepareTemplate(template, name)` on a
 `<template>` element that will be imported into a `shadowRoot`.

-2. When the element instance is connected, call `shadyCss.styleElement(element)`
+3. When the element instance is connected, call `shadyCss.styleElement(element)`.

-3. Create and stamp the element's shadowRoot
+4. Create and stamp the element's shadowRoot.

-4. Whenever dynamic updates are required, call `shadyCss.styleSubtree(element)`.
+5. Whenever dynamic updates are required, call `shadyCss.styleSubtree(element)`.

-5. If a styling change is made that may affect the whole document, call
+6. If a styling change is made that may affect the whole document, call
 `shadyCss.styleSubtree(document.documentElement)`.

 The following example uses ShadyCSS and ShadyDOM to define a custom element.